 She played her collegiate golf at the University of California, Berkeley.
 She followed her collegiate years with an international playing career, highlighted by an appearance at the 2006 Women’s World Cup of Golf in South Africa, and the 2004 US Women’s Open.

-Associate Head Women's Golf Coach, University of Virginia Marissa Majors
+Assistant Women's Golf Coach, University of Virginia Annie Collom

-Marissa Majors is the Associate Head Coach for the University of Virginia Women's Golf and serves as co-director for the Nike Junior Golf Camps at UVA.View Marissa's Bio ⟩
+Annie Collom joined the Cavalier program in July of 2023 as an assistant coach and serves as co-director for the Nike Junior Golf Camps at UVA.View Annie's Bio ⟩

 Head Women’s Golf Coach, University of Richmond Calle Barlow